 Learn more about Robinhood

-Webull is another investment app that lets investors trade stocks for free before it suddenly becomes the cool thing to do, but it also offers commission-free trades on options and ETFs.
+Webull is another investment app that lets investors trade stocks for free before it suddenly becomes cool, but it also offers commission-free trades on options and ETFs.
 Webull offers no-fee trades on cryptocurrencies, including Litecoin, Bitcoin, and Ethereum at all hours of the day and night.
 Investors can enjoy full extended-hours trading both in the morning and evening.
 Webull still passes on regulatory and exchange fees, which are small compared to other companies.

 Unlike some of the other best investment apps for beginners, you’ll be able to set up a taxable account and an IRA account (traditional, Roth, or rollover).
 That will give you the flexibility to have more of your financial life at this broker.
 If you like trading from your desktop, you can download the Webull platform, make a custom watchlist, manage your investments, and check out stock charts.